ValtsS/anntenas/10-15m/4+3/readme.md

 ![image-20251008183846280](10m-rx.png)

-When fed via cable due to losses SWR at 28.0 is band is more like 1.45; This IMO provides a decent tool for contests, 28.0 to 28.85
+When fed via cable due to losses SWR at 28.0 is band is more like 1.45; This IMO provides a decent tool for contests, 28.0 to 28.85; As I have a tuner in PA it can tune to 29.2 with SWR < 1.3 but all band below 28.9 I work with ATU bypass;

 #### 15m